MCP HubMCP Hub

 Logfire MCP Server

-This repository contains a Model Context Protocol (MCP) server that enables LLMs to access OpenTelemetry traces and metrics sent to Logfire.
-It allows retrieval of telemetry data, analysis of distributed traces, and execution of arbitrary SQL queries via the Logfire APIs.
+This repository contains a Model Context Protocol (MCP) server with tools to access the OpenTelemetry traces and metrics sent to Logfire.

 Available Tools

-• arbitrary_query: Run custom SQL queries on your OpenTelemetry traces and metrics.
+• arbitrary_query - Run custom SQL queries on OpenTelemetry traces and metrics

-• get_logfire_records_schema: Get the OpenTelemetry schema for custom queries.
+• get_logfire_records_schema - Get the OpenTelemetry schema to assist with custom queries

 Setup